Last Updated on July 19, 2021 by Rat Race Running

 When emotion kicks in, it can alter your carefully well-thought-of investing strategy.

 A lot of people lose money in the stock market because they get succumb to their emotions.
-As soon as they see that their portfolio is red, they are quick to withdraw their funds and never touch the market again.
+As soon as they see that their portfolio is red, they can quickly withdraw their funds and never touch the market again.

-The worst part of this is they give negative feedback to other people wanting to start in the stock market based solely on their failure.
+The worst part is that they give negative feedback to other people wanting to start in the stock market based solely on their failure.

 If you can only block any emotional bias in investing, it will make things easier.
 You will not panic when the market correction happens.